thejano/laravel-multi-lang/docs-src/guide/caching-performance.md

 Each method hydrates the `translations` relationship and primes the in-memory cache so future calls to `translate()` or attribute access do not hit the database.

+> **Heads up:** When you eager load translations and later access a primary locale (your `config('app.locale')`, fallback, or current `App::getLocale()`), the package now reuses that eager-loaded payload.
+If the locale is missing in the collection, the original model attribute is returned without issuing another query.
+This keeps base-language reads as cheap as possible while still fetching real translations on demand.

 ---

 ## Per-model caching